compsoc-edinburgh/typesig-website/pages/resources/lisp-workshop/step5.md

 This program is very repetitive.
 Each line is basically of the form `(= (* a a) (+ (* b b) (* c c)))`, where `a`, `b`, and `c` are the numbers in the Pythagorean triple we want to check.
 We can retrieve the original program from this abstracted version simply by substituting values in for `a`, `b`, and `c`.
-This combination of abstraction and substitution is known as parameterisation.  !!!CHECK!!!
+This combination of abstraction and substitution is known as *parameterisation*.

-Functions as a language feature allow us to perform the abstraction and substitution we just did above inside of our programs.
+Functions as a language feature allow us to perform the parameterisation we just did above by hand inside of our programs mechanically.

 For example, we could write the above example on Pythagorean triples as:
 ```scheme